tsalik/kostas-tsalikis.com/content/posts/architecture-decision-records.md

 You all know that saving the decisions in some kind of wiki is not going to work.
 Large documentation files are scarcely updated along with the code, and most developers just lose their focus when they have to move away from the code and filter a large document.
 What's more, you can't keep that kind of files in version control due to their size.

-## What kind of decisions affect the Architecture?

-Before presenting ways to successfully keep documentation of our decisions, let's question ourselves, what kind of decisions should we document?
-If we end up saving every little detail, then the objective of keeping the documentation as small as possible and to the point fails.
-As Michael Nygard puts it himself, the decisions that we ought to keep are:

-> those that affect the structure, non-functional characteristics, dependencies, interfaces, or construction techniques

 ## Documenting with Architecture Decision Records.

 The key in having successful documentation is to keep it updated in version control in small files.
 This is what Michael Nygard proposed in his [Architecture Decision Records](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions)(from now on *ADRs*).
 ADRs are text files that save the architecture decisions taken over time and have the following format: